Report: Mueller probe expands to Democratic lobbyist Tony Podesta's Russia dealings

 Trusty added: “All of this is fair game if the independent prosecutor is doing his job the right way.”

-In November, the Podesta Group told the Justice Department that it failed to file legally required disclosures of White House advocacy on behalf of a foreign government, according to federal filings.
+This wasn't the first problematic case for the company involving FARA.
+In November, the Podesta Group told the Justice Department that it failed to file legally required disclosures of White House advocacy on behalf of a foreign government -- in this case India, according to federal filings.
 The Washington Free Beacon first reported that the Podesta Group was in violation of FARA.